jtauber/enchiridion/README.md

 `text/` also contains the English translations manually formatted in the same format as the `enchiridion.txt` file.

 `analysis/tagged.tsv` contains a tagged Enchiridion text initially achieved by aligning `text/enchiridion.txt` with the analysis in the Diorisis corpus (with some corrections to the text).
-It is now being manually corrected and disambiguated in `analysis/glossing.txt`.

 `analysis/tagged_glossed.tsv` contains the same tagging but with glosses as well (initially from Perseus/Logeion shortdefs).

-It is also being manually corrected and disambiguated.
+This is used to (manually) create `analysis/glossing.txt` (with corrections, disambiguations, and gloss cleanup as well as sentence-level alignment with four different translations.)
+Corrections here are copy-pasted back in to `analysis/tagged_glossed.tsv`.

+`scripts/build-sentences.py` is then run to generate the per-sentence files.

-A static website is being generated in `docs/` and served up at <https://jtauber.github.io/enchiridion>.
+The static website is generated in `docs/` and served up at <https://jtauber.github.io/enchiridion>.

 ## Contributors